SU-SWS/decanter/core/scss/homepage.md

 <div class="section section--welcome">
   <div>
     <h2>Welcome to the Decanter Style Guide and Pattern Library.</h2>
-    <p>Decanter is an artifact (and tool) of the design and development system that while aligned with a single product line, has a chief goal of housing patterns that can be used in any project.
-It is also a browsable collection of design patterns that have been vetted and translated into code.</p>
+    <p>Decanter is a web design and development system for Stanford University.
+It includes a responsive layout system and a browsable collection of design patterns that can be used in any Stanford project.</p>
   </div>
 </div>